Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Summary and Conclusions

-\paragraph{Relaxation time approximation.} In our analysis, we used the relaxation time approximation in which interactions can phenomenologically be described in a relaxation time approximation via the introduction of the helical, $\tau_H$, and axial, $\tau_A$, and kinetic, $\tau_R$, relaxation times.
-The first two quantities control the time scale of the non-conservation of the corresponding charges, while the third one determines the dissipative evolution of occupation numbers out of the thermal equilibrium.
+\paragraph{Relaxation time approximation.} In our analysis, we used the relaxation time approximation in which interactions can phenomenologically be described via the introduction of the helical ($\tau_H$), axial ($\tau_A$) and kinetic ($\tau_R$) relaxation times.
+The first two quantities control the time scale of the non-conservation of the corresponding charges, while the third one determines the dissipative evolution of the fluid towards thermal equilibrium.
 The relaxation time of the vector charge is taken to be infinite as the electric charge is a conserved quantity.
 This property allowed us to study finite-density systems at non-zero vector chemical potential.
 Accordingly, in this paper, we do not consider the linear hydrodynamic waves at a finite background axial density since this case is not consistent with a finite axial relaxation time.

-\paragraph{Helical charge relaxation.} We first analyzed the genuine effects of finite helical relaxation time $\tau_H$ in the limit when other relaxation effects are absent, $\tau_A = \tau_R = \infty$ (Section~\ref{sec:QED}).
+\paragraph{Helical charge relaxation.} We first analyzed the genuine effects of finite helical relaxation time $\tau_H$ in the limit when other relaxation effects are absent, i.e. $\tau_A =\infty$ and $\tau_R=0$ (Section~\ref{sec:QED}).
 In the dilute plasma regime, where the density of the vector chemical potential is small compared to temperature, $\mu_V \ll T$, and the other chemical potentials are zero, $\mu_A = \mu_H = 0$, we get an expected effect: in addition to the damping due to the finite $\tau_H$, the Helical Vortical Wave evolves to a purely diffusive mode when the half-period of the wave exceeds the helical relaxation time $\tau_H$.
 In other words, the helical relaxation cuts off the low-frequency ``helical'' modes, corresponding predominantly to the helical-vortical charge fluctuations of the Helical Vortical Wave.
 The ``axial'' mode, a leftover of the non-reciprocal Axial Vortical Wave branch, is purely diffusive in this regime.

 In the dense plasma, at $\mu_V \gtrsim T$, the magnitude of the helical relaxation time determines the qualitative properties of the hydrodynamic spectrum.
 For slowly relaxing helical plasma with a large $\tau_H$, the oscillations of helical and axial charge densities -- which are indistinguishable in this limit\footnote{The helical and axial charges of an ensemble of fermions carrying the same vector charge (i.e. either fermions or anti-fermions) are identical up to a sign since the same statement is valid for the helical and axial charges of a single given particle (or anti-particle).} -- and the vector charge oscillations merge into a common hydrodynamic excitation, the Axial-Helical Vortical Wave.